Muscle and tendon tear surgery : when is surgery necessary?

 When should surgery be considered?

-Dr. Coulin always favors conservative treatment as a first-line treatment.
-However, the muscle and tendon tear surgery is necessary in several situations:
+Dr. Coulin always favors conservative treatment as a first-line approach.
+However, surgery for muscle and tendon tears is necessary in several situations:

-• Complete rupture of a tendon, especially in active or athletic patients.
+• Complete rupture of a tendon, particularly in active or athletic patients.

-• Muscle tear with retraction significant, massive hematoma or significant loss of strength.
+• Muscle tear with significant retraction, massive hematoma or significant loss of strength.

 • Failure of conservative treatment, after several weeks of rest and rehabilitation.

-• Painful and resistant degenerative lesions to care (such as chronic rotator cuff tears).
+• Painful and treatment-resistant degenerative lesions (such as chronic rotator cuff tears).

 An accurate assessment relies on theclinical examination and theimaging (MRI, ultrasound), which allow us to determine the severity of the lesion, its age and the optimal timeframe for surgical repair.